 The Company's audit committee currently consists of three directors, being Brad Thrall, Glenn R. Yeadon and Bradley J. Shisler.
-As defined in NI 52-110, Messrs.
-Thrall and Shisler are "independent" and Mr. Yeadon is not "independent".
+As defined in NI 52-110, Mr. Shisler is "independent" and Messrs.
+Yeadon and Thrall are not "independent".

 A member of the audit committee is "independent" if the member has no direct or indirect material relationship with the Company.
 A material relationship means a relationship which could, in the view of the Company's board of directors, reasonably interfere with the exercise of the member's independent judgment.